Join the Pacific Institute at the Historic UN 2023 Water Conference

 Water-use efficiency and water reuse are powerful, albeit still underutilized, strategies for enhancing water sustainability and resilience.
 Together, they can substantially reduce the number of people suffering from water scarcity (SDG 6.4); enhance water quality (SDG 6.3); protect and restore water-related ecosystems (SDG 6.6); and reduce energy use (SDG 7.3) and associated greenhouse gas emissions (SDG 13), among other benefits.

-This session will explore water efficiency and reuse opportunities and national and global strategies for promoting greater uptake.
-The panel will be moderated by Shannon Spurlock, Senior Researcher at the Pacific Institute and President of WateReuse Colorado.
-Panelists span diverse geographies and disciplines and include:
+This session explored water efficiency and reuse opportunities and national and global strategies for promoting greater uptake.
+The panel was moderated by Shannon Spurlock, Senior Researcher at the Pacific Institute and President of WateReuse Colorado.
+Panelists spanned diverse geographies and disciplines and included:

 • Heather Cooley, Director of Research at Pacific Institute;